Oak Creek Canyon: Oak Creek

 Oak Creek, a tributary of the Verde River, flows along the bottom of the canyon, and is one of the few perennial streams in the high desert region of northern Arizona.
 Oak Creek is largely responsible for carving the modern Oak Creek Canyon, although movement along the Oak Creek Fault, a 30 mi long north–south normal fault line, is thought to have played a role as well.
 Oak Creek has an elevation of 4300 ft just north of Sedona to 6000 ft at the northern terminus of the canyon.

-Oak Creek enters more open country below Sedona.
+Oak Creek enters more open country south of Sedona.
 It meanders past the communities of Page Springs and Cornville, and reaches its confluence with the Verde River about 6 mi southeast of Cottonwood.

 In June 2006, the southern portion of the canyon, near Slide Rock State Park, was affected by a 4300 acre wildfire known as the "Brins Fire".